vaibhv02/Data-Science-Training/Rain Prediction In Australia/README.md

 ## Project Description

-In this project, you will explore and analyze Australian rainfall data to predict whether it will rain the next day.
-You will apply a variety of classification algorithms to build predictive models and evaluate their performance.
+In this project, I have explored and analyzed Australian rainfall data to predict whether it will rain the next day.
+I have appled a variety of classification algorithms to build predictive models and evaluate their performance.

 ## Key Tasks